 Politically, I'm confident that Congress and finances will keep at least some of the excesses of what Trump promised in check.
 He's probably not even planning to really build that wall.
 I mean, he's been lying about everything, why would he tell the truth about that?
 There's still a lot of damage he can do by isolating the US diplomatically and ignoring climate change, but then again, so did Bush.
 Okay, that may be less of a consolation than I intended.
 What we've seen of Team Trump so far seems bad enough: a creationist who ignores the last 200 years of science in charge of education, the guy who turned New York into a police state in charge of justice.
 Okay, I'm shutting up now.

 But, political culture.
 It's even more broken than the US election system with its electoral college.
 People who should be peers don't talk because they're on different sides and those sides are so far apart you can't hear them above the shouting.
 Worse, people are shutting themselves away into their little filter bubbles where they can shout everybody down who even as much as acknowledges doubt.
 It's certainly happening on the right and if the right are justified in their complaining, it's happening on the left, too, although I have my doubts about the justified bit, at least as far as some of those whiners… NO!
 That's just the kind of thinking that got us here!
 They feel like we're censoring them, so the least we can do is … well, I guess the least we can do is explain again what censorship is.
 But the seond-to-least thing is where it gets uncomfortable.

-That's a lot of work, though, and it often gets destroyed by the next sound bite.
+That's a lot of work, though, and the results are fragile enough to likely get shattered by the next sound bite.
 Also, it's something we can't just blast into the masses.
 So we're at a massive disadvantage.
 Oh well, what else is new, right?